 The rest of the day is at leisure, with dinner at the lodge.

-Seek out the Big 5 on safari in Dinokeng Game Reserve, South Africa
+Seek out the Big 5 on safari in Pilanesberg Game Reserve, South Africa

 After breakfast, we’ll transfer to the airport for a short flight to Johannesburg, South Africa.
-From here it’s quick drive north to Dinokeng Big 5 Game Reserve — this is your first taste of safari and the one place you’re likely to see black rhino (shyer and more endangered than the white rhino), as well as the other Big 5: elephant, buffalo, lion, and leopard.
+From here we head north to Pilanesberg Big 5 Game Reserve — this is your first taste of safari and the one place you’re likely to see black rhino (shyer and more endangered than the white rhino), as well as the other Big 5: elephant, cape buffalo, lion, and leopard.
 What a way to start your safari!

-After checking into the lodge, the afternoon is at leisure.
-Even within the lodge grounds and gardens, you will encounter grazing animals, including zebra, nyala, and springbok antelopes, which are the lodge’s trademark.
+After checking in, the afternoon is at leisure.
 Tonight, we’ll enjoy dinner at the lodge.

-Discover Dinokeng on game drives and sip sundowners on a sunset cruise
+Discover Pilanesberg on game drives and sip sundowners in the bush

-Today is a day of game-spotting on morning and afternoon game drives in the Dinokeng Game Reserve, punctuated by lunch at the lodge and time to relax before setting off again.
+Today is a day of game-spotting on morning and afternoon game drives in the Pilanesberg Game Reserve, punctuated by lunch at the lodge and time to relax before setting off again.

 You’ll get a great view of wildlife from the open safari vehicles — not only does this allow you unobstructed game sightings, but you’ll be able to smell nature, such as wild sage and the inimitable bovine whiff of buffalos.